 The principles of design thinking are integrated into the overarching Sparhawk curriculum.
-The Sparhawk Lower Campus is equipped with a Makerspace, which is utilized by the teachers and students during regular class time as well as after school and during enrichments.
-This space is a hands-on place of discovery for learners to collaborate, share ideas and build interests.
+The Sparhawk Lower Campus is equipped with a Makerspace, which is utilized during regular class time as well as after school and during enrichments.
+This is a zone of discovery where learners can collaborate, share ideas and build interests.

 Examples of current curriculum include:

 - Capturing movement by creating stop motion videos and sets

 - Exploring the concepts of momentum by creating working roller coasters

 - Designing and building a sustainable ecosystem & functional garden